 Open Finance is still in its infancy in Switzerland.
 The new business models are currently being examined in depth, primarily from a technical perspective, with SFTI’s Common API working group playing a central role in the standardization of API interfaces, security recommendations, etc., and thus providing an important building block for Open Finance in Switzerland (see also the media releases of the Swiss Bankers Association and SFTI dated March 4, 2021).
-However, fundamental work on the various collaboration models and resulting data flows from a legal and economic perspective is only rudimentary for Switzerland.
-This makes understanding between the individual market participants difficult and creates legal uncertainty, which further complicates cooperation.
+However, fundamental work on the various collaboration models and resulting data flows from a legal and economic perspective was only rudimentary for Switzerland.
+This made understanding between the individual market participants difficult and created legal uncertainty, which complicated cooperation.

 This is where the “Collaboration Models” project launched by #FinTank came in.
 A project in collaboration with Swiss FinTech Innovations (SFTI), supported by the State Secretariat for International Financial Matters (SIF).
 A holistic overview based on fundamental scientific work on the possible collaboration models is intended to provide clarity, mutual understanding and thus a basis for upcoming strategic decisions by market participants and the authorities.